-At All Saints CE Primary School, the views of all children, including children with SEND, are obtained to alter, enhance and enrich provision at our school.
+At North Rigton Church of England Primary School, the views of all children, including children with SEND, are obtained to alter, enhance and enrich provision at our school.
+This is done through pupil voice meetings.

-Class teachers review and update Individual Pupil Profiles alongside the child.
-Children provide their views on how best to support them and are involved in target setting and the steps to reach those outcomes.
-When taking part in an intervention, the children will be aware of the objectives and targets as well as the desired outcome.
+When a 'Support plan' is reviewed a child is at the centre of this process.
+As appropriate, children are consulted about their views and the targets they want to achieve.
+When taking part in a booster session or an intervention, the children will be aware of the objectives and targets as well as the desired outcome.
 Children should be able to articulate or show what their next steps to learning are.
 All children are able to discuss their learning needs and what helps them to learn better.